 The 1918 World Series, which would haunt Red Sox Nation (the agony of Cubs fans would be a footnote to it) for nearly a century, was over by early September as the MLB season ended on the eleventh (after a 140-game schedule).
 Due to the pandemic the government had ordered citizens to find “meaningful work.”
 Ruth signed on with Charles Schwab’s steel factory in Lebanon, Pennsylvania, largely to play ball.

-By early October, however, and always on the move (another trait shared with Papa), the Babe was back in his native Baltimore.
+By early October, however, and always on the move (another trait shared with Papa), the Babe was back in his native Baltimore—two or three years (or so) before tripping the light fantastic in New York.
 He was likely recovering from a second-round knockout by the pandemic.
 Antibodies?
 Antigens?
 Herd immunity?
 Curse of the Bambino?

-Though Papa Hemingway had several brushes with death before his ending a crowded life, only Babe Ruth could succumb to a pandemic twice (!) and win a World Series in the same year.
+Though Papa Hemingway had several brushes with death before self-ending a crowded life, only Babe Ruth could succumb to a pandemic twice (!) and win a World Series in the same year.

 *The quote is from F. Scott Fitzgerald’s “The Rich Boy,” not said by Hemingway or Ruth: just likely thought by them, too, along with many of us.